descoped/script-utils/secrets-sanitizer/README.md

 Each detected secret is replaced with a redacted placeholder, making it safe to share the content with support teams, in public forums, or with AI assistants like Claude.

+> **Note**: This script is written for macOS Terminal and is not tested for Linux or Windows.

 ## Installation

 To install `secrets-sanitizer.sh`, use the following command: